 Fall brings with it crisp air and that nostalgic feeling that is un-paralleled any other time of the year.
-It makes you want to cozy up with some cider and a good book by the fireplace.
-It is filled with day-dreamy days of wanderlust and a sort of peaceful bliss.
+It makes you want to cozy up with some cider, maybe a good book, or even better, your love, by the fireplace.
+It’s filled with day-dreamy days of wanderlust and a sort of peaceful bliss.

 At least…that’s what you’re supposed to experience.